hazardland/db.php/manual.md

 ```
 Generates *limit 30*

-## load using custom query with pager
+## Load using custom query with pager
 Query pager overrides query limit behavior if you call:

 ```php